-Have you ever wondered if fat is healthy or unhealthy?
-If so, then this article is for you!
-It is true that fats are a very dense source of calories.
-In fact, there are 9 calories in one gram of fat.
-For comparison, carbohydrates and proteins have only 4 calories per gram.
-Regardless, this does not mean that eating fats will make you fat!
+Dietary fat should not be feared.
+In fact, fat is essential to a healthy, nourishing diet.
+Fats are indeed a very dense source of calories.
+There are nine calories in one gram of fat.
+For comparison, carbohydrates and proteins have only four calories per gram.
+Regardless, this does not mean that eating fats will make you fat.
 Let me explain.

 In the video below, Amanda Haney breaks down what you need to know about saturated, trans, and unsaturated fats.